-Energy drinks are considered as magic potion that improves vitality.
+Energy drinks are considered a magic potion that improves vitality.
 But, these drinks are also dangerous elixirs.

-The main ingredient of most energy drinks is caffeine and other non-nutritional ingredients that have nothing to do for your health.
-In spite of the buzz about the dangers of energy drinks, sheer volume of these products are still available and accessible in the marketplace.
+The main ingredient of most energy drinks is caffeine and other non-nutritional ingredients that have nothing to do with your health.
+In spite of the buzz about the dangers of energy drinks, the sheer volume of these products is still available and accessible in the marketplace.

 Energy Drink Ingredients

-To rule out how energy drinks negatively impacts your health, the first thing to do is to know the ingredients.
+To rule out how energy drinks negatively impact your health, the first thing to do is to know the ingredients.

 - Taurine

-Your body can produce the amino acid Taurine that is essential in many biological roles.
+Your body can produce the amino acid Taurine which is essential in many biological roles.
 Healthy individuals can produce the necessary level of taurine needed.
-A regular 8-ounce energy drink contains 1,000 mg of taurine that is deemed to be safe.
+A regular 8-ounce energy drink contains 1,000 mg of taurine which is deemed to be safe.

 - Ginseng